 Knowledge synthesizing as a motivator

 Synthesizing your findings eventually appears to you like putting together a puzzle.
 And like every game a puzzle is more fun when doing it in a team.
-Seeing how your puzzle part connects with others to create a new insight can increase your team’s motivation to contribute to the continuous research process.
+Seeing how your puzzle part connects with others to create a new insight can increase your team’s motivation.

-Having a place where your UX knowledge is centrally stored makes it easier to communicate about your findings with others.
-It is not only simplified to onboard your colleagues to the knowledge collecting process but also to keep other departments up to date.
-Starting from the UX repository, the knowledge is able to leave the UX department and be utilized e.g. for marketing campaigns.
+Having a place where your UX knowledge is centrally stored makes it easier to communicate your findings with others.
+It simplifies the onboarding of colleagues to the knowledge collecting process and keeps other departments up to date.
+Starting from the UX repository, the knowledge is able to leave the UX department and be utilized, e.g. for marketing campaigns.

 Why continuous UX research is worth it